Phuongln15/Team9_AI/README.md

 ## Algorithms Implementations

 ### A-Star Algorithm
-for my parts, Phuong Nguyen
-"""Code uses gym-0.9.7 and heapq for priority queue's data container.
+"""Code uses heapq for priority queue's data container.

 Main goal is to find out the best optimized solution for taxi-v3 problem in gym.
 This is performed using search problem for the open AI game taxi.